YouHaveTrouble/minecraft-optimization/README.md

 `Good starting value: 7`

-This is the distance in chunks that will be sent to players, similiar to no-tick-view-distance from paper.
-1.18 client now respects server side view-distance, which causes ugly fog to appear it this is set low.
+This is the distance in chunks that will be sent to players, similar to no-tick-view-distance from paper.

 The total view distance will be equal to the greatest value between `simulation-distance` and `view-distance`.
 For example, if the simulation distance is set to 4, and the view distance is 12, the total distance sent to the client will be 12 chunks.